 The waterfall gushes down from an impressive height of about 6,500 ft and the surrounding lush green tea plantations add to its charm.
 Owing to its strategic location on the Kumily-Munnar highway, it is one of the major tourist places in Munnar.

-It is believed to originate from Sita Devi lake in Devikulam.
+It is believed that the falls originate from Sita Devi lake in Devikulam.
 According to legends, Sita Devi wife of Lord Rama, bathed in the beautiful Devikulam lake.
 So, the lake is considered sacred and is also known to have medicinal properties.

 2. Photo Point